 Kerstin is a computational biologist whose primary interest is in the provision of accurate reference genome sequences and structures to support biological, agricultural and clinical science.

-Kerstin started working at the Sanger Institute in 2000 after gaining a PhD in genetics from Ruhr-Universitaet Bochum, Germany.
-After 2 years working on the reference annotation for the human and C. elegans genomes, she formed her own team to analyse and improve genome assemblies.
-Her team initially focused on the zebrafish genome assembly, and subsequently expanded in scope to the human, mouse and chicken reference assemblies as a founding member of the Genome Reference Consortium in 2008.
-Kerstin and her team lead the validation of the assemblies produced by the Vertebrate Genome Sequencing Project and the Darwin Tree of Life Project.
+I started working at the Sanger Institute in 2000 after gaining a PhD in genetics from Ruhr-Universitaet Bochum, Germany.
+After 2 years working on the reference gene annotation for the human and C. elegans genomes, I started my own team to analyse and improve genome assemblies, initially focused on zebrafish, then expanding in scope to the reference assemblies of human, mouse and chicken as a founding member of the Genome Reference Consortium in 2008.
+After incepting and leading the validation of the assemblies produced by the Vertebrate Genomes Project and the Darwin Tree of Life Project, I took on the management of the Tree of Life genome assembly production in 2021.

 My publications